temperancee/temperancee_hugo/content/projects/robot_arm/index.md

 ## Some terminology

-I refer to 'links' and 'joints' throughout this article - joints are the servo motors (i.e., the things that make the robot rotate), and links are the things that hold the joints together.
+I refer to 'links' and 'joints' throughout this article - joints are the servo motors (i.e., the things that make the parts of the arm rotate (although, more generally, joints do not have to be rotational)), and links are the things that hold the joints together.

 ### The kinematics

 I learnt forward and inverse kinematics by reading chapters 2, 3, and 5 of Robot Modelling and Control by Spong, Hutchinson, and Vidyasagar.
 It's a pretty good book, but doesn't give away all the answers.
-The book focuses on the case of a 6DOF robot arm with a spherical wrist, which is one of the robots I added to my simulation, but the 5DOF case is slightly differnet.
+The book focuses on the case of a 6DOF robot arm with a spherical wrist, which is one of the robots I added to my simulation, but the 5DOF case is slightly different.
 My 5DOF robot does not have the first joint in the spherical wrist, which essentially means the wrist cannot yaw independently of the base of the robot.
 This limits the orientations of the end-effector, but not their positions, and for many tasks, this is fine.
 It meant that I had to calculate the yaw as a function of the base angle, and then use the 6DOF solution.
 Various other edge cases and limitations, such as the fact that my robot's motors only rotate between 0 and 180 degrees, rather than a full 360, had to be accounted for in the code.

 ### The simulation

 The simulation program uses matplotlib to plot lines representing the links of the robot arm, as well as the coordinate frames of each joint.
-This was my first time writing a non-trivial object oriented program, and I learnt lots about classes in Python and structuring code in general.
+This was my first time writing a non-trivial object-oriented program, and I learnt lots about classes in Python and structuring code in general.
 It makes use of the [model-view-controller](https://en.wikipedia.org/wiki/Model–view–controller) pattern, which keeps the code nice and organised.

 ### The CAD